mhawksey/twitterwall/README.md

 JavaScript customisation happens in `config.js` and style customisations in `custom.css`.

+## Also available as a service

+If setting this up yourself is tricky or too much work, or even beyond your skill (I appreciate not everyone who runs a conference is going to be happy to code too), we're offering a full service with similar (but more) functionality at http://confwall.com.
+Please check it out - also available for free to free events.

 ## Running the wall

 Due to Twitter API 1.1 changes, the twitter wall requires a Twitter API proxy.
 The proxy allows you to make requests to Twitter's API from the browser.
 If you're a Node user, you can use Left Logic's [twitter-proxy](https://github.com/leftlogic/twitter-proxy).
 Whatever proxy you choose to use, you need to tell the wall about it.
 To do so, modify the `baseUrl` in config.js.